Quiza12/pathtopeace/little-wins.md

 + You can even jump in your car and drive to a local park with (or without) your pet to really give you some space and freedom

 ### Exercise/Workout
-+ Have a look at some of Evie’s Exercises!
-These can help make up the 30 minute time span you have.
++ Have a look at some of Evie’s Exercises!* (*Coming soon!)These can help make up the 30 minute time span you have.
 Easy-to-organise home workouts, no membership needed!
 + Here are the general examples
   + Running
   + Swimming